MadBomber/aia/README.md

 **Most Recent Change**

-v0.4.1 - Added a chat mode.
+v0.4.2 = Added a role option to be prepended to a primary prompt. v0.4.1 - Added a chat mode.
 Prompt directives are now supported.

 <!-- Tocer[start]: Auto-generated, don't remove. -->